Korean Hanbok vs Japanese Kimono: Which one is the best?

 The Japanese kimono has been very popular for a few years now.
 More recently, the Korean hanbok has been resonating more and more in the Western world, so it’s time for people to know their history, differences, and how to use them both and look spectacular.
 Let’s begin by knowing the concept of each attire.

-Korean hanbok in the Joseon Dynasty
+Korean Hanbok in the Joseon Dynasty

 The traditional gown of Japan is the kimono.
 Kimono was very influenced by the hanfu (traditional Chinese costume).
 Like the hanbok, nowadays is mostly used for special events like weddings and celebrations.
 Unlike hanbok, over the past 10 years, a modern version of the Japanese kimono started to become very popular in some Western countries, having different versions, colors and prints being sold in big fashion houses like Forever 21 and H&M.

-In recent years, Korean designers have been making an effort to bring the hanbok to other cultures, inspiring their designs on the original dress and creating a modernized version to be wear on the daily life.
+In recent years, Korean designers have been making an effort to bring the hanbok to other cultures, inspiring their designs on the original dress and creating a modernized version to be used on daily life.
 The result is gorgeous pieces filled with elegance and femininity that are slowly but steadily making a name for themselves in the fashion industry.

 Kimono, on the other hand, is not far behind from this trend.
 On the contrary, the modernized kimonos are a must between teens and young girls in their 20’s in Asia, America, and Europe.

 I think that there is plenty of space in the world for all the beauties that Japan and Korea have to offer.
 It’s not about competition, but more about being with eyes wide open to appreciate the history and culture that these costumes have to offer to the world.

 What do you think?
 What’s your favorite, kimono or hanbok?